 about us

-Subaru of Indiana Automotive (SIA), a subsidiary of Subaru Corp., is the home of North American production.
-Models built at the Lafayette, Indiana plant are the Ascent, Impreza, Legacy and Outback.
-With more than 6,500 Associates, SIA is committed to quality, safety and environmental stewardship.
+Subaru of Indiana Automotive Inc. (SIA), part of the Subaru family of companies, is home of North American production for the Ascent, Crosstrek, Legacy and Outback models.
+SIA employs more than 6,000 associates who are committed to quality, safety and environmental stewardship.

 HISTORY